 You will be missed deeply and you were loved.

-To send flowers to the family of Dennis Collins, please visit Tribute Store
+To plant a tree in memory of Dennis Collins, please visit Tribute Store